Discover some of the best tactics to help you get a great deal on your dream home

 Once the seller has accepted your offer, ask them to take the property off the market to prevent other potential buyers making a better offer (known as gazumping).
 If they refuse to take it off the market, be wary of investing in a survey, spending money on solicitors and arranging a mortgage.

-We wish you luck with your property search and hope that you secure a great deal.
+We wish you luck with your property search and hope that you make an offer and secure a great deal.
 Now you will need to secure a competitive mortgage, so why not see how Loan.co.uk can help you find the best deal for you?